Owner of dog who attacked woman appeals for staffie’s life, demands $25k

 A dog owner who was ordered to pay $1000 reparation after his dog attacked someone has had his fight to be paid $25,000 and keep his dog alive thrown out.

-Marsh Taikato’s dog Bugaboo had attacked a woman on Christmas Day, 2021 leaving her in “excruciating pain” and Taikato was sentenced on September 6 last year after pleading guilty to an offence under the Dog Control Act.
+Marsh Taikato’s dog Bugaboo attacked a woman on Christmas Day, 2021, leaving her in “excruciating pain”, and Taikato was sentenced on September 6 last year after pleading guilty to an offence under the Dog Control Act.

-In November he appealed the sentence of $1000 reparation to the victim, $157 for medical costs and to put down his Staffordshire Bull Terrier dog Bugaboo.
+In November, he appealed the sentence of $1000 reparation to the victim, $157 for medical costs and an order to put down his Staffordshire bull terrier dog Bugaboo.

 He sought his own reparation of $25,000.